mdsimon2/RPi-CamillaDSP/README.md

 ## Background

-### Why would I want to use CamillaDSP on a RPi4?
+### Why would I want to use CamillaDSP on a RPi?

 This tutorial is geared towards 2 channel audio as it is somewhat difficult to get multichannel audio in to a RPi.
 Typical applications are DIY active speakers / subwoofers such as Directiva R1 (4+ channels), LXmini + sub(s) or LX 521.4 (8+ channels).
 Another good application is passive stereo speakers with 3+ subwoofers.
-Although it is possible to use other hardware with CamillaDSP, a RPi4 offers GPIO pins which are useful for integrating a display and has the ability to be used as a USB gadget.
+Although it is possible to use other hardware with CamillaDSP, a RPi offers GPIO pins which are useful for integrating a display and has the ability to be used as a USB gadget.

 ### At a high level how does this work?